pcardotatgit/secure_endpoint_catch_the_flag/readme.md

 	First : assign the correct value to the variable : sha Change the value of i_got_it to 1 in order to move forward

 **124** is the line number in the code where the script broke.
-Go to this line and fix the code.
+Go to this line and look for the instructions around, fix the code.

 Set the **i_got_it** variable to 1 **( i_got_it=1 )**.

 And then run it again until the next break.

-Troubleshooting every voluntary bugs until you get the answers to the questions.
+Step by step you will find the answers to all questions until the final one !  who is infected by this sha256 into your organization? ?

+## Quizz

+You have 30 mins to find the answers for the following questions that will be asked to you by the script :

+1 - What is the value of the AMP_API_KEY ?
+2 - What is the value of the sha256 we want to investigate ?
+3 - Which python function to call and how to call it ?
+4 - What is the correct Secure Endpoint API to use for get infected machine hostnames ?
+5 - How many Endpoint are targeted by this threat ?
+6 - What are the infected hostnames ?

 ## Bonus Challenge